Books like 'Cillian'

 Readers who enjoyed Cillian by Ramani Rose also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical bwwm black-mc arranged marriage bad boys from hate to love multicultural 20th century bdsm mafia
+historical bwwm black-mc arranged marriage bad boys from hate to love multicultural 20th century mafia alpha male

 -